The Pack (2022 film): Release

-The film had its international premiere in May as part of International Critics Week at the 75th Cannes Film Festival.
-It premiered on October 20, 2022 in Colombian theaters, and will be released in French theaters on April 4, 2023.
+The film had its international premiere in May as part of Critics' Week at the 75th Cannes Film Festival.
+It released on October 20, 2022, in Colombian theaters, and on April 4, 2023, in French theaters.

 Reception

 The critic Fabien Lermercier of the Cineuropa portal highlighted that the film is "endowed with an eminently convincing cast", and that it "weaves a strange web where the invisible plays with hyperrealism while exploring themes such as truth, family and freedom".
 Jonathan Holland of Screendaily stated that the film "combines powerful atmospheric elements with suspense and classic tragedy in a haunting and disturbing tone, providing a fresh, sensitive and thoughtful perspective on the cinema of gang culture in Latin America."